ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 > Programmers can dramatically improve the running times of their programs by writing programs with good spatial and temporal locality.
 Exploiting SRAM-based cache memories is especially important.
 Programs that fetch data primarily from cache memories can run much faster than programs that fetch data primarily from memory.

 ## Chapter 7 Linking
-The process of combining multiple source files into a single executable that can be loaded (copied) into memory.
-Can happen at compile time, load time, or dynamically at run time.
+Linking is the process of combining multiple source files into a single executable that can be loaded (copied) into memory.
+This can happen at compile time, load time, or dynamically at run time.

 ## 7.1 Compiler Drivers
-Compiler driver: invokes the language preprocessor, compiler, assembler, and linker.
+A compiler driver is a program that invokes the language preprocessor, compiler, assembler, and linker.
 E.g. `gcc ...`.

-Process to compile two `c` files (`main.c`, `sum.c`) by running `gcc ...`:
+The process to compile two `c` files (`main.c`, `sum.c`) by running `gcc ...` is:
 1. For each file:
     1. `cpp ..`: the preprocessor, converts the C into an ASCI intermediate file.
     2. `ccl`: the C compiler, converts the intermediate into an ASCII assembly file.
-	3. `as`: the assembler, translates the assembly into a binary *relocatable object file*.
+    3. `as`: the assembler, translates the assembly into a binary a *relocatable object file*.
 2. `ld`: the linker, combines the object files with an necessary system object files, to create a binary *executable object file*.
 3. `./prog`: runs the program via the OS' *loader*, which copies the code and data in the executable into memory and then transfers control to the beginning of the program.

 ## 7.2 Static Linking
-Takes a collection of relocatable object files and generate a fully linked executable object file.
+Static linking takes a collection of relocatable object files and generates a fully linked self-contained executable object file.

 Each relocatable object file contains various code and data sections, where each section is a contiguous sequence of bytes.
 Sections include: instructions, initialized global variables, and uninitialized variables.

-Linker performs two tasks:
+The linker performs two tasks:
-1. **Symbol resolution**: Object files define and reference *symbols* -> each symbol = function, a global variable, or a static variable (i.e. C variable declared with `static`).
+1. **Symbol resolution**: Object files define and reference *symbols*.
+Each symbol is either a function, a global variable, or a static variable (i.e. C variable declared with `static`).
 Symbol resolution associates each symbol *reference* with exactly one *definition*.
 2. **Relocation**: Assembly generates code and data sections that start at address 0. *Relocation* relocates these sections by associating each symbol definition with an actual memory location and then updates all references to the symbol with that location.
-Does so blindly according to *relocation entries*.
+It does so blindly according to *relocation entries*.

 Linking essentially just concatenates the various blocks of bytes inside object files and decides on the runtime memory locations of those sections.
+Note: these are still relative to a fixed start address.
+Virtual memory (discussed later) is responsible for mapping these locations to actual physical memory addresses.

 ## 7.3 Object files
-Three types of object files:
+There are three types of object files:
 1. **Relocatable object files**: Contains binary code and data in a form that can be combined with other relocatable object files at compile time to create an executable object file.
 2. **Executable object file**: Contains binary code and data in a form that can be copied directly into memory and executed.
 3. **Shared object file**: Special type of relocatable object file that can be loaded into memory and linked dynamically, either at load time or run time.

-There are different *object file format* that differ per system, but they all share similar concepts.
+There are different *object file formats* that differ per system, but they all share similar concepts.

 ## 7.4 Relocatable Object Files
 Object files begin with a header that indicates: